eilara/Rx.pl/README.md

 To create a mouse sketching program, we want to transform low-level mouse events in to a single application level event called _sketch_.
 The sketch handler requires a pair of points.
 It will draw a line between them.
-We need to make sure it gets called on the correct events, and with the correct
+We need to make sure the handler gets called on the correct events, and with the correct args:
-args:

 - when mouse is moved, and button is pressed, we want an event, with the pair of points being the start and end positions of the mouse,